lemlac/mulem/docs/reference.md

 )
 ```

 Mulang takes special care when switching between block mode and inline mode, allowing coders to format their code naturally and elegantly.
-No special keywords or extra brackets are needs, and once you see it, it starts to make sense.
+No special keywords or extra brackets are needs, and once you see it, you'll realize it's quite intuitive.

 There are 3 golden rules that Mulang follows:

 1. Any line ending in `:` or `=` starts a block (significant whitespace).
-2. If the line the block starts on has a dangling open bracket `(`/`[`/`{`, the matching bracket `)`/`]`/`}` switches back to inline mode (insignificant whitespace)
+2. If the line that started that block has a dangling open bracket `(`/`[`/`{` in it, the matching bracket `)`/`]`/`}` switches back to inline mode (insignificant whitespace)
-3. If all brackets are closes, return to block mode.
+3. If all brackets are closed, return to block mode.

 ```
 apiFetch(fn(result) =    -- Switch to block mode.